 - Exercising on the Road: Like us, dogs need to stretch their legs during long road trips.
 Be sure to scout rest areas and other locations that have areas set aside expressly for them.
 It goes without saying that you should only attempt to exercise animals who are comfortable in loud, unfamiliar areas.
 For nervous animals (or cats), look for quiet spots away from central areas of activity.
 Make sure harnesses, tags, and leashes are attached securely before opening the doors of the vehicle.

-A Few Final Safety Thoughts on Traveling with Dogs & Cats
+Final Safety Thoughts on Traveling with Dogs & Cats

 Here are a few final tips for traveling with dogs & cats: